nriddiford/Riddiford-and-Schlosser-2016/README.md

 # Bioinformatic pipeline for Riddiford and Schlosser 2016

-Please cite [Riddiford and Schlosser 2016](https://elifesciences.org/content/5/e17666) when you use any scripts developed in this pipeline for data analysis
+Please cite [Riddiford and Schlosser 2016](https://elifesciences.org/content/5/e17666) if you use any scripts developed in this pipeline for data analysis

 # Table of Contents